 Schecter Synyster Gates Standard

 This is the signature guitar for one of the most gifted guitarists of this generation.
 The Schecter Syn Gates Standard makes an impression in design and sound.
 Initially, the look is all you can think of.
 The pinstriped mahogany body with a maple neck looks awesome.
 The rosewood fingerboard has 24 jumbo frets.
 The inlay is a Deathbat logo, Gothic crosses and the nickname of the Avenged Sevenfold guitarist.
 The strings have a double-lock system that keeps them in tune no matter how far you want to bend them.
-This guitar has a price range of $699-$999, keeping it well below our price range.
 If you’re a fan of A7X or like the look of the guitar, be sure to look into this one.

 Ibanez Artstar AS153